-Session & Touring keyboardist for Dr. John, Grace Potter, Ryan Adams, Jenny Lewis, Better Than Ezra, & more.
+Session & Touring keyboardist for Jenny Lewis, Grace Potter, Dr. John, Better Than Ezra, & more.
 Over a decade of recording session and production experience.
 I love to explore with sound and tailor my work to the music.
-Real Yamaha C3 Grand, B3 & Leslie, Wurly 200a, Mellotron 4000d, Vintage Roland synths, effect pedals, & more.
+B3 & Leslie, Wurly 200a, Mellotron 4000d, Vintage Roland synths, effect pedals, & more.

 I started my career touring with 6 time Grammy winner and Rock & Roll Hall of Fame inductee, Dr. John.
 Since then I’ve had the unique privilege of working with some of Rock’s most revered artists.